libsemigroups/libsemigroups/CONTRIBUTING.rst

 Try to ensure that any new functionality added to ``libsemigroups`` satisfies the strong exception guarantee, and if not that this is documented.

+Some more conventions:

+* If a function does not check its arguments (including `*this` for member functions), then it must have the suffix `_no_checks`.
+This indicates that anything may happen if the function is called on a non-valid object or for non-valid arguments.

+  In the python bindings ``libsemigroups_pybind11`` it should not be possible to construct or modify an object so that it is invalid.
+For example, it shouldn't be possible to create an invalid `Bipartition` or to modify a valid `Bipartition` so that it is invalid.
+So, it is safe to call the `Bipartition::rank_no_checks` member function as if it was the `Bipartition::rank` function.
+Hence in the python bindings we bind a functions called `Bipartition.rank` to the C++ function `Bipartition::rank_no_checks`.

+* All class helper functions (i.e. those free functions taking a class as an argument, and using public member functions of that class) should be in a helper namespace with the same name as the class (but in lower case).
+I.e.
+  `bipartition::one`, or `ptransf::one`.
+Exceptions are:

+  - operators such as `operator*` etc. This is because these are more or less difficult to use if they are in a nested namespace.
+  - functions that are (or should be) implemented for all of the public facing classes in ``libsemigroups``, such as, for example `to_human_readable_repr`.

 Debugging and valgrinding
 -------------------------